 A great strategy to make PFAC members feel valued and to help sustain their efforts is to continuously share successes.
 It is also important to evaluate and incorporate feedback into the work.
 One way is by using the Medical Home Index self-assessment tool to target improvements moving forward.

-More detailed information on each of these steps can be found in Creating a Patient and Family Advisory Council: A Toolkit for Pediatric Practices on the medical home section of the NICHQ website.
+More detailed information on each of these steps can be found in Creating a Patient and Family Advisory Council: A Toolkit for Pediatric Practices.
 The free toolkit is a product of the Family-to-Family Health Information Center at the Federation for Children with Special Needs, Mass Family Voices and NICHQ.